DavesProgramingSamples/HowToConnectToAnApi/README.md

 ```

-Using Inspect on index.html and viewing the console, you should see the titles of 20 Ghibli films.
+Using Inspect (Strg + Shift + I for Chrome Browsers) on index.html and viewing the console, you should see the titles of 20 Ghibli films.
 Success!

 The only thing we’re missing here is some way to deal with errors.
 What if the wrong URL is used, or the URL broke and nothing was being displayed?
 When an HTTP request is made, the response returns with [HTTP status codes](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status). `404` is the most well-known response, meaning Not Found, and `200` OK is a successful request.